KevinWang94/KevinWang94.github.io/_posts/2016-06-07-SovietSatellites3.md

 It was at the Central State Museum that I began to grasp the incredibly complex history of this region.
-Due to its location on the Silk Road and general centrality in Eurasia, it has been settled by a huge variety of peoples and religions, from Russians to Persians to Mongols.
-This history can still be seen while walking around today, with what I perceived to be a wide variety of appearances, from folks who I swore were Chinese to people with very European features.
+Due to its location on the Silk Road and general centrality in Eurasia, it has been settled by a huge variety of peoples and religions, including Russians, Persians, Mongols, and Macedonians.
+This history can still
+be seen while walking around today, with what I perceived to be a wide variety of appearances, from folks who I swore were Chinese to people with very European features.
 The story of religion is similar.
 At various times,